gobuffalo/docs/templates/docs/_dev.md

 $ buffalo dev
 ```

-The `dev` command will watch your `.go` and `.html` files by default and rebuild, and restart, your binary for you so you don't have to worry about such things.
+The `dev` command will watch your `.go` and `.html` files by default.
+It will rebuild and restart your binary for you so you don't have to worry about such things.
 The `dev` command will also watch [asset](/docs/assets) and recompile those as well.

 Just run the `buffalo dev` command and start coding.